March Madness Betting Sites in Colorado

 • Which team will hit the most 3-pointers?

-Parlays: You can tie together multiple game bets on a single betting slip, and the result is a parlay.
+Parlays: You can tie together multiple game wagers on a single betting slip, and the result is a parlay.
 The potential return rises with each game added to the ticket, but so do the odds of hitting the parlay.

 • Virginia -165